Meet Patty Murray

 Patty's family received some help from the VA for their father's medical care, but for several months her family had to rely on food stamps.
 However, thanks to a program established by the federal government, Patty's mother was able to go back to school in order to find a better paying job.
 And thanks to federal grants and student loans, Patty and her siblings were all able to attend college.
 While attending Washington State University, Patty took an internship in the psychiatric ward of the Seattle VA.
 It was there she personally witnessed the sacrifices of young Vietnam War veterans.

 Patty met her husband of over 40 years, Rob Murray, while attending Washington State University.
-They have two grown children, Sara and Randy.
-Patty enjoys fishing, exploring Washington state's great outdoors and spending time with her family.
+They have two grown children, Sara and Randy, and three grandchildren.
+Patty enjoys fishing, exploring Washington state's great outdoors, and spending time with her family.